Qudlik/Clud_engineering_2023/README.md

 3) Download and use FileZilla to easily transfer you files to the remote machine: https://filezilla-project.org/

-4) Creat sunfolder for your job and run g++ compiler
+4) Creat subfolder for your job and run g++ compiler

  ![image](https://github.com/Qudlik/Clud_engineering_2023/assets/92997507/141ff75b-ffd9-49de-83b6-66fa0a320708)